-Startups are already betting on a cloud-only delivery model to minimise development costs and leverage DevSecOps for improvement.
+Startups are already betting on a cloud-only delivery model to minimize development costs and leverage DevSecOps for improvement.
 This increases agility, both their own and that of their customers.
 It’s also a fast way to scale.

 Consider the example of RPA as a service.
 An RPA implementation is a full-stack software solution, so using cloud-based RPA as a service limits the need for IT involvement.
-It also helps organisations reach speed quickly, especially if industry best practices in robotics change control are in place from day one.
-Cloud-based delivery also gets organisations out of the setup business and helps them avoid the “What is a bot, anyway?” discussion when comparing tool-pricing models.
+It also helps organizations reach speed quickly, especially if industry best practices in robotics change control are in place from day one.
+Cloud-based delivery also gets organizations out of the setup business and helps them avoid the “What is a bot, anyway?” discussion when comparing tool-pricing models.
 Instead, they can build and run software robots with relative ease, enjoying clear costs and benefits.

 Following the as-a-service trend, AI is already being offered by cloud service providers.
 These offerings range from pure AI infrastructures or AI services to complete machine-learning labs.
 The Uber for AI may be Uber’s own Ludwig, a toolbox for training and testing deep-learning models.
-Although Ludwig faces challenges from tools offered by major cloud providers, it demonstrates how AI technology can be consolidated, simplified and democratised.
+Although Ludwig faces challenges from tools offered by major cloud providers, it demonstrates how AI technology can be consolidated, simplified and democratized.

 Expect to see advanced algorithms baked into AI tools and becoming part of the automated section of a process made operational by large services providers.
-And as the AI industry matures, organisations will no longer need to assemble their own solutions from a multitude of parts.
+And as the AI industry matures, organizations will no longer need to assemble their own solutions from a multitude of parts.
 Instead, they’ll be able to turn to AI providers for complete end-to-end solutions.

 AI-assisted programming assistance is moving beyond mere code completion.
 This will lead to self-improving processes, in which AI suggests and makes enhancements to existing code.
 Already, machine-learning models can identify a program’s intent.
 Looking ahead, we can expect to see automation efforts find novel ways to break existing code and determine potential improvements.
 These improvements can be run through continuous-integration pipelines, with the results delivered to humans for approval.
 Neural networks can now create HTML code from mockups; soon they’ll be able to discover and repair navigation paths through a legacy back-end.

 Natural language processing (NLP) as a standalone proposition is useful in BPS, and in some areas the technology can serve as a tool for innovation.
 For example, NLP can be used to build a simple chatbot.
-But organisations can also push the technology for data-driven approaches.
-These could include measuring customer interactions, discovering unmet demands (such as the ability to process product returns online), working with digital agents to make interactions more real-time (thereby improving customer satisfaction) and reducing the need for the call centre staff to intermediate between customers and systems.
+But organizations can also push the technology for data-driven approaches.
+These could include measuring customer interactions, discovering unmet demands (such as the ability to process product returns online), working with digital agents to make interactions more real-time (thereby improving customer satisfaction) and reducing the need for the call center staff to intermediate between customers and systems.